git-town/git-town/documentation/git-sync-fork.md

 #### NAME

-git-sync-fork - pulls upstream updates into a forked repository
+git-sync-fork - pull upstream updates into a forked repository

 #### SYNOPSIS